hmslima/sambahsacompletegrammar/sambahsa.md

 -----------------------------------------

-**Before we go on, a warning: **don't worry, initially, with the more complex grammar rules, because of I'll be showing the pronounce of each example during a good time here, so you'll naturally learn the pronunciation. *Don't decore anything, understand it*!
+**Before we go on, a warning: **don't worry, initially, with the more complex grammar rules, because I'll show you the pronunciaton of each example in almost all parts of this grammar, so you'll naturally learn the pronunciation. *Don't decore anything, understand it*!
 My advice is: read this part once or twice – at most – then go on with your studies.
-Does the orthography is this so difficult?
-No, but it can be boring at the beginning for those who are starting and it is, in my personal opinion, obligatory at the beginning since I'll dispose the pronunciation with the examples.
+Does the orthography is too difficult?
+No, but it can be boring at the beginning for those who are starting and it is not, in my personal opinion, obligatory at the beginning since I'll dispose the pronunciation with the examples.

-Since here until the final of the **ALPHABET AND PRONUNCIATION** chapter, the text will be almost a transcription of the book *The Grammar Of Sambahsa-Mundialect In English*, of Dr. Olivier Simon.
+Since here until the final of the **ALPHABET AND PRONUNCIATION** chapter, the text will be almost a transcription of a chapter of the book *The Grammar Of Sambahsa-Mundialect In English*, of Dr. Olivier Simon.

 The vowels are represented by V, they are: “a”, “e”, “i”, “o”, “u”.
 The semivowels are “w” and “y”, they are represented by C, as well as the consonants.
+The letters "w" and “y” can assume the function of vowels when they're not related to any other vowel.

 ### THE LETTER “e”: